 Out of the Blue Too Art Gallery & More – A Look Back at 2015

 TJ Edson is the sainted madman behind the booking @ Central Square’s amazing Out of the Blue Too Gallery.
 Here’s some words he gave us about 2015.

 Out of the Blue Too art gallery gets license for readings, dance, music, theater events

-An entertainment license for Central Square’s Out of the Blue Too art gallery was approved Tuesday by the License Commission, paving the way for poetry readings, dance and music events and an upcoming Shakespeare play.
+An entertainment license for Central Square’s Out of the Blue Too Gallery was approved Tuesday by the License Commission, paving the way for poetry readings, dance and music events, and an upcoming Shakespeare play.

 SCOUT OUT: Out Of The Blue, Into The New

 Central Square has had many a building stand empty for years, 541 Massachusetts Ave. being one of them.
 The building used to house a Blockbuster Video, but for the last six or seven years it has been vacant, aside from the occasional pop-up.
 Every once in a while rumors about the location would become the topic of local gossip: At one point it was slated to be the site of the much anticipated return of ManRay, a beloved Central Square nightclub that was replaced by condos in 2005, and, when that fell through, a location of the national pet store chain, PetSmart.

 Central Square, Keeping Biz Local at Out of the Blue Gallery

 Out of the Blue Gallery, located at 106 Prospect St. in Cambridge’s Area 4, has been a fixture in Cambridge for 17 years.
 Owned and operated by artist and musician, Tom Tipton, Out of the Blue was originally conceived as a venue for local artists to showcase their pieces.
 But the art gallery has evolved over time to be much more than “just” a gallery.
 Tom brings music, art, comedy and poetry, all together, under one roof.

 High rent forces Cambridge’s Out of the Blue gallery to find new home